 - If you’re nervous about an upcoming test, try these quick tips for dealing with test anxiety.

-- Do a task 25% more slowly than usual.
+- Do a task 25 percent more slowly than usual.
 Allow yourself to savor not rushing.

 - Check if you’re falling into any of these thinking traps.

 - Try gentle distraction; find something you want to pay attention to.
-The key to successful use of distraction when you’re anxious is to be patient with yourself if you find you’re still getting some thought intrusions about the anxiety-provoking topic.
+The key to successful use of distraction when you’re anxious is to be patient with yourself if you find you’re still experiencing intrusive thoughts.

 - Go to a yoga class, or do a couple of yoga poses in the comfort of your home or office.